Schwenkfelders Then and Now

 We’ve been doing this since 1734…and that’s just in America

-Schwenkfelder churches are rich with the Christian beliefs of Southeastern Pennsylvania.
+Schwenkfelder churches are rich with Christian tradition and are located in Southeastern Pennsylvania.

 Caspar Schwenckfeld’s Aim